 What to Expect for Freshmen Participants

 Are you wondering what it would be like if you became a SSS student?
 The time commitment for the semester is less than 20 hours.
 This includes group gatherings, meeting with a Peer Mentor, campus activities, and meeting with a professional staff member.
-Since you are eligible to earn a $500 grant, this is close to $25 per hour!
+Since you may be eligible to earn a $500 grant, if you have unmet financial need, this is close to $25 per hour!
 Can you find another job that pays this well?

 After you are accepted into the SSS program and arrive on the Flagstaff campus in August, you will meet with a staff member for a short “INTAKE” appointment in order to sign up for your Peer Mentor-led group gatherings and individual meetings.
 These appointments are offered during Welcome Week and the first two weeks of classes.All-Participant Events